kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 <!--quickstart-1-install-and-run-kubestellar-start-->

 KubeStellar works in the context of kcp, so to use KubeStellar you also need kcp.
-Download the kcp and **KubeStellar** binaries and scripts into a `kubestellar` subfolder in your current working directory using the following command:
+The following commands will download the kcp and **KubeStellar** executables into subdirectories of your current working directory, deploy (i.e., start and configure) kcp and KubeStellar, and configure your shell to use kcp and KubeStellar.
+If you want to suppress the deployment part then add `--deploy false` to the first command's flags (e.g., after the specification of the KubeStellar version); for the deployment-only part, once the executable have been fecthed, see [kcp control](../../../Coding Milestones/PoC2023q1/commands/#kcp-control) and [KubeStellar platform control](../../../Coding Milestones/PoC2023q1/commands/#kubestellar-platform-control).

 ```shell
 bash <(curl -s {{ config.repo_raw_url }}/{{ config.ks_branch }}/bootstrap/bootstrap-kubestellar.sh) --kubestellar-version {{ config.ks_tag }}